 Instructions

-Combine all of the Frangipane filling ingredients and mix.
+Combine all the filling ingredients together, except the fruit, and mix well.

 Substitutions and Variations